hakile/FinalGame23/README.md

 You are stuck in a false awakening loop where you  repeat the same actions over and over.
 Each time the dream resets the enemies get faster and faster.
 The background is meant to represent how you are stuck in a vortex.

 ## Prototypes <br>
-Scene Flow Prototype: https://brandonc922.github.io/GameFlow_Prototype/Links to an external site.<br>
+Scene Flow Prototype: https://brandonc922.github.io/GameFlow_Prototype/ <br>
 Cinematic Prototype: https://markmcateer.github.io/Cinematic/ <br>
-Core Gameplay Protoype:  https://hakile.github.io/FinalGame23/core-gameplay-2Links to an external site. <br>
+Core Gameplay Protoype:  https://hakile.github.io/FinalGame23/core-gameplay-2/ <br>

 ## Selectable Requirements <br>